tldr-pages/tldr/pages/osx/autoraise.md

 # AutoRaise

-> Automatically raise and focus on a window when hovering over it with the mouse.
+> Automatically raise and/or focus a window when hovering over it with the mouse.
 > More information: <https://github.com/sbmpost/AutoRaise>.

 - Run AutoRaise in the background: